Terenceisstudying/Embedded_Quiz_Web/docs/Embedded_quiz_bank.md

 Units A and B transmit at the same time

-Unit A sends half of the data, then unit B sends the other half
+Unit A sends half of the data, then unit B sends the other half 0.104 ms

-Only Unit A can transmit, Unit B can only receive

-**A 7-bit ascii data is transmitted with 1 start bit, 1 stop bit and 1 parity bit at a baud rate of 9600.
-How fast is the 7-bit ascii data being transmitted?**

-0.115 ms

-1.042 ms 1

-0.104 ms

 1.146 ms